RadioStudent/module-patches/README.md

 ###views-357082-172-7.x-3.x-dev.patch
 *Views 3.7*

 Allows pulling filter value from a view argument (in URL).
 This is used to generate the view that features all nodes from a single author (whether he is node author or present in the additional authors field).
 Post with patch and further discussion is [here](https://drupal.org/node/357082).
+Works on Views 7.x-3.8 too.

 ###conditional-fields-1542706-values-not-saving-72.patch
 *Conditional Fields 3.0-alpha1*